f9ld2/learning_php_mysql_javascript_with_jquery_css_html5/index.md

     <span>Then, in</span>
     <span>Chapter 21</span>
     <span>, we take a good look at the jQuery framework, which you can</span>
-    <span>use to save reinventing the wheel when you need fast, cross browser code to manipu‐</span>
-    <span>late your web pages.
+    <span>use to save reinventing the wheel when you need fast, cross browser code to manipulate your web pages.
 Of course, there are other frameworks available too, but jQuery</span>
     <span>is by far the most popular and, due to continuous maintenance, is extremely reliable,</span>
     <span>and a major tool in the utility kit of many seasoned web developers.</span>
     <a id="using-css"></a>